solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/apikey_auth/_index.md

 {{% /notice %}}

 {{% notice note %}}
-The API keys authentication feature has been introduced with **Gloo Enterprise**, release 0.18.5+.
-If you are using earlier version, this tutorial will not work.
+The API keys authentication feature has been introduced with **Gloo Enterprise**, release 0.18.5.
+If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

 {{% notice warning %}}